lagbolt/library/FRBRcatalogerrors/draft.md

 There are a few different problems that are interacting to produce this result.
 The MARC record makes no distinction between series information about the work, and series information from the publisher (like "Audible Studios on BrillianceAudio").
 Similarly, there is no distinction between information about the work and information about the expression.
 With no help in the MARC records to determine which is which, the discovery layer has no alternative to using everything.

+By the way, the series names from Thorndike Press and Audible Studios clearly violate the rule against series-like phrases in LC-PCC Policy Statement 2.12, so the MARC records aren't correct, or at least not LC-PCC-compliant.

 You can see the same issue in Vega: